ssardina-research/translator-fond/README.md

 By default, it generates a file `output.sas` with the SAS encoding of the determinization of the original non-deterministic problem.
 An alternative SAS filename can be given via `--sas-file` option.

-Note this translator requires both a domain as well as the specific problem, as it does much more than the determinization per se.
+Note this translator requires both a domain as well as the specific problem, as it does much more than the determinization perse.

 The translator is a extension of the SAS translator that comes with [Fast-Downard](https://github.com/aibasel/downward) for classical planning to read and determinize non-deterministic actions.
 The current codebase is based on the translator found in [release 22.12](https://github.com/aibasel/downward/tree/release-22.12.0) of Fast-Downard.
 Note that Fast-Downard's translator has changed significantly since the 2011 version that is used by other non-deterministic planners (e.g., PRP or FOND-SAT).